akshaygh0sh/US-Roads/documents/log.md

 Week 3: Our goal was to implement the approximate traveling salesman algorithm.
 We went ahead and implemented the travelling salesman by finding the shortest path between each node in our vector of nodes to compute the travelling salesman path between.
 Then, we found each permutation of the salesman path and returned the optimal path between each vertices.

 Week 4: Our goal was to implement A* algorithm and to add test cases for Djikstra, Salesment, and A* algorithms.
-We were able to successfully accomplished implementing plenty of test cases.
+We successfully were able to successfully accomplished implementing plenty of test cases.
 We also checked that all test cases passed and A* algorithm is 50% faster than Djikstra algorithm.

+Week 5: Our goal for this week was to finalize our project including making visualization of our graph.
+We successfully were able to acoomplished visualizing grpah using OpenLayers, which is an open-source JavaScript library for displaying map data in web browsers.

 ## What specific tasks each member of your team accomplished in the week